All Saints' Cathedral (Milwaukee): A foothold on Juneau

-Evolution of the Cathedral Complex
+Evolution of the cathedral complex

-In 1871, All Saints sold the property on Prospect and moved two blocks west, to the northeast corner of Juneau and Cass, purchasing a boarding house known as Townsend House and some adjacent land.
-All Saints’ moved its wooden chapel and school building to this site, using the Townsend House as a residence for the bishop and visiting clergy.
-All Saints began worshipping at this new location on September 3, 1871.
+In 1871, All Saints' sold its stake on Prospect and moved two blocks west, to the northeast corner of Juneau and Cass, purchasing a boarding house known as Townsend House and some adjacent land.
+All Saints' moved its wooden chapel and school building to this site, using Townsend House as a residence for the bishop and visiting clergy.
+Here, All Saints' began worshipping on September 3, 1871.

-The move placed All Saints adjacent to the Olivet Congregational Church, a towering brick edifice newly erected on the eastern end of the block.
+The move placed All Saints' adjacent to the Olivet Congregational Church, a towering brick edifice newly erected at the east end of the block.
 Designed by Edward Townsend Mix, one of the city’s leading architects, the Gothic Revival church, begun in 1868 and dedicated late the following year, cost about $66,000 to build.
 By 1872, however, the Olivet church was “burdened by dissension” and “beset by grave financial problems.”
-That June, the Congregationalists sold their new church and attendant property to their Episcopalian neighbors for $35,000.
-Worship in the new sanctuary began on November 1, 1873.
+In June, All Saints' bought the church and its attendant property from the Congregationalists for $35,000.
+All Saints' began worshipping in its new sanctuary on November 1, 1873.
+It had acquired a cathedral church without having to move.

+The following month, Bishop Armitage, 43, died while receiving medical treatment in New York City.
+Townsend House was renamed "Armitage House" in his memory.
+His sudden death set off a tumultuous period, as questions regarding the cathedral's direction, influence, and identity loomed.

+Architecture

 The cathedral's design was derived from Medieval English parish churches of the fifteenth century.
-The cathedral's massive square corner bell tower and tapered spire, rising about 190 feet, are its dominant feature.
-These are attached to a rectangular church with walls made of Milwaukee "cream-city brick" with limestone trim.
+A massive square corner bell tower and tapered spire, rising about 190 feet, are its dominant feature.
+These are attached to a rectangular church whose walls are made of Milwaukee "cream-city brick", with limestone trim.
 The window tracery and carved oak entry doors partake of the perpendicular period of English Gothic architecture.
 Inside, a raised chancel with elaborately carved woodwork incorporates seats for the bishop and attending clergy, underscoring the cathedral's historic function within a hierarchical ecclesiastical polity.
-A simple bishop's throne that William White bequeathed to Jackson Kemper stands in the cathedral, symbolizing the unbroken line of apostolic succession connecting All Saints to the ancient Christian church.
+A simple throne that William White, America's first bishop, bequeathed to Jackson Kemper stands in the cathedral, symbolizing the unbroken line of apostolic succession connecting All Saints' to ancient Christianity.